What Is the Powder Coating Process? How Does It Work?

 Powder coating application begins with electrostatic spray deposition (ESD), the most common method in industrial powder coating.
 In this process, powder particles are charged through an electrostatic gun and sprayed onto a grounded metal surface.
 Factors such as air pressure, voltage and powder flow rate must be carefully controlled to achieve even, efficient powder coating finishes.

-The quality of powder coating application depends on several variables.
+The quality of dry powder coating application depends on several variables.
 These include the distance between the spray gun and the part, the size and makeup of powder particles, and environmental conditions like humidity and temperature.
 Manual applications suit detailed, custom work, while automated systems offer consistent results in large-scale industrial powder coating applications.

 Step 3: Curing – Transforming Powder Into a Durable Coating